Trade Stock Indices

 Hope

 Stock Index psychology - is based upon how well you as a trader know yourself to be able to profit from your strong points, as well as control you weak ones, it has a lot to do with how successful you will be when it comes to investing.
-When you truly know yourself, then you are aware of how you're going to react under certain circumstances and you as a trader can protect yourself from self-damaging actions or decisions when it comes to managing a trade.
+When you truly know yourself, then you are aware of how you're going to react under certain circumstances and you can protect yourself from self-damaging actions or decisions when it comes to managing a trade.

 System Mindset